vijayyovan/API-v1.4-Migration/ARCHITECTURE.md

-# Architecture Overview:  EMA API v1.4
+# Architecture Overview:  API v1.4

-> System design, patterns, and architectural decisions for the v1.4 migration
+> System design, patterns, and architectural decisions for the v1.4 migration.

 ## Table of Contents